fleschutz/CWTS/README.md

 The Compiler Warnings Test Suite (CWTS)
 =======================================

 **Programmers love good compiler warnings to avoid bad code.
 But how good is your C++ compiler and your compiler settings about warnings?
 CWTS version 1.0 provides 29 test cases for C++.
-Each test case is handled by one source code file (see subfolder `Tests`), which should produce exactly at least one warning or error.**
+Each test case is handled by one source code file (see subfolder `Tests`), which should produce at least one warning or error.**

 Requirements
 ------------
-A C++ compiler and cmake.
-That's it.
+Only a C++ compiler and cmake.

 Installation
 -------------

 1. Download the .zip file or clone the repository with:
    `git clone https://github.com/fleschutz/CWTS.git`
-2. Enter the CWTS folder, edit CMakeLists.txt and adapt your compiler (1) and your compiler warning settings (2).
+2. Enter the CWTS folder, edit `CMakeLists.txt` and adapt your compiler (1) and your compiler warning settings (2).
 3. Execute `cmake .; make -k` and enjoy compiler warnings/errors: the more the better!

 How to enable the highest warning level?